About World Female Ranger Day

 100% Female Led

-We are seeking out long term strategic partnerships with companies, associations and global citizens to expand the reach of World Female Ranger Day.
+World Female Ranger Day, launched by international NGO, How Many Elephants, is seeking out long term strategic partnerships with companies, associations and global citizens to expand the reach of World Female Ranger Day.
 To find out more about getting involved, get in touch.

 World Female Ranger Day has been created by women, about women, for women, with the support of men who respect and promote equality for women.
 Photo: Ilan Godfrey